martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

   - PowerShell
 ---

- I'll admit it ..... despite being an IT veteran of 23+ years, I've never really had to deal with integration testing until recently.
+.I'll admit it ..... despite being an IT veteran of 23+ years, I've never really had to deal with integration testing until recently.

 The project I was on used Pester and PowerShell to integration test the deployed system was doing what it was supposed to be doing.